kubedb/cli/docs/kubedb/edit.md

 Edit a resource from the default editor.

 The edit command allows you to directly edit any API resource you can retrieve via the command line tools.
-It will open the editor defined by your KUBEDB _EDITOR, or EDITOR environment variables, or fall back to 'vi' for Linux.
-You can edit multiple objects, although changes are applied one at a time.
+It will open the editor defined by your KUBEDB _EDITOR, or EDITOR environment variables, or fall back to 'nano'

 Examples:
   # Edit the elastic named 'elasticsearch-demo':